Andy Galvin

-Andy Galvin (born 13 November 1965 in Whitstable, Kent, United Kingdom) was a speedway rider, most notable for his performances in the late 1980s and 1990 when he consistently appeared near the top of the UK National League averages.
+Andrew Simon Galvin (born 13 November 1965 in Whitstable, Kent, United Kingdom) was a motorcycle speedway rider, most notable for his performances in the late 1980s and 1990 when he consistently appeared near the top of the UK National League averages.

 Career Summary

 Galvin raced for several British league clubs during his career, starting with Crayford Kestrels in 1982, but spent his most successful years with the Hackney Kestrels between 1984 and 1990.
-He made 1 appearance for England in a test match against the USA in 1991.
+In 1988, he won the London Riders' Championship and was the Southern Riders Champion in 1988 and 1989.

-A serious leg injury inflicted in a crash with Australian Scott Humphries at Rye House in 1990 lead to a decline in Galvin's results.
+In 1990, he won the National League Pairs, partnering Steve Schofield for Hackney, during the 1990 National League season.
+He made one appearance for England in a test match against the USA in 1991.

-Despite this, Galvin returned to the top league of UK speedway with the Arena Essex Hammers in 1992 before another accident which left him with serious neck, back and leg injuries saw him advised to retire from the sport by medics.
+Riding with the Arena Essex Hammers in 1993, he suffered a serious accident which left him with serious neck, back, ribs and pelvis injuries.

 After a break of nearly 10 years, Galvin returned to racing in 2001 but, after failing to recapture his previous form, retired again midway through the 2003 season.
+At retirement he had earned one international cap for the England national speedway team.